When Workloads Are in the Wrong Place

 Persistent Workload Placement

 Cost, performance, security/compliance, and business continuity optimization varies by application, industry standards, government regulation, and corporate philosophy.
 These components are also fluid: as time marches on, cloud service options, pricing, and regulations change.
-The dynamic nature of the digital economy, then, favors regular reevaluation of what’s running where over “set-and-forget” hybrid multicloud management approaches.
+The dynamic nature of the digital economy, then, favors regular re-evaluation of what’s running where over “set-and-forget” hybrid multicloud management approaches.

-In fact, Gartner predicts that by 2027, 85% of workload placements made through 2022 will no longer be optimal, because many enterprises using multiple cloud platforms will not have figured out how to stay on top of change management.
+In fact, Gartner predicts that by 2027, 85% of workload placements made will no longer be optimal, because many enterprises using multiple cloud platforms will not have figured out how to stay on top of change management.

 Rather than waiting for user complaints about application performance or a compliance violation to rear its head, having a hybrid multicloud strategy can put IT teams ahead of the game, according to Kotekela.
-It allows them to inventory, assess and move applications based on cloud services, skillsets, service-level agreements (SLAs) and more on an ongoing basis.
+It allows them to inventory, assess and move applications based on cloud services, skill sets, service-level agreements (SLAs) and more on an ongoing basis.

-5 Guiding Steps to Cloud Optimization
+Steps to Cloud Optimization

 Combining a hybrid multicloud blueprint with intelligent tools that simplify cross-cloud data integration, ease application mobility and alert you to cloud pricing changes helps avoid cloud-to-workload misalignment that can create unnecessary expenses, degrade performance and compromise security.